-Before we dive deeper into the more advanced application types and configurations, it's worth taking the time to better understand the basics of inTandem applications.
+Before we dive deeper into advanced application types and configurations, it's worth taking the time to better understand the basics of inTandem applications.

-When creating applications you'll constantly come across several terms, so it's better to understand them now and get them off the way.
+When creating applications you'll constantly come across several terms, so it's better to understand these basic terms before you begin.

-Applications that have an integration point in the UI must be assigned to the relevant accounts, or directory, in order to appear in the UI.
+Applications that have an integration point in the UI must be assigned to the relevant accounts (or to the entire directory) in order to appear in the UI.

 Applications that have no supported_countries list specified, will be available to all geo-locations.

 client_id and client_secret